mhahsler/seriation/README.md

 ## Introduction

-Seriation arranges a set of objects into a linear order given available data with the goal to reveal structural information.
-This package provides the infrastructure for ordering objects with an implementation of many [seriation](https://en.wikipedia.org/wiki/Seriation_(archaeology))/sequencing/[ordination](https://en.wikipedia.org/wiki/Ordination_(statistics)) techniques to reorder data matrices, dissimilarity matrices, correlation matrices, and dendrograms (see below for a full list).
-To reveal structural information, the package provides several visualizations (grid and ggplot2) including permuted image plots, reordered heatmaps, Bertin plots, and clustering visualizations like dissimilarity plots, and visual assessment of cluster tendency plots (VAT and iVAT).
+Seriation arranges a set of objects into a linear order given available data with the goal of revealing structural information.
+This package provides the infrastructure for ordering objects with an implementation of many [seriation](https://en.wikipedia.org/wiki/Seriation_(archaeology))/sequencing/[ordination](https://en.wikipedia.org/wiki/Ordination_(statistics)) techniques to reorder data matrices, dissimilarity matrices, correlation matrices, and dendrograms (see below for a complete list).
+The package provides several visualizations (grid and ggplot2) to reveal structural information, including permuted image plots, reordered heatmaps, Bertin plots, clustering visualizations like dissimilarity plots, and visual assessment of cluster tendency plots (VAT and iVAT).

 Here are some quick guides for